ssantichaivekin/prolog-grader/Readme.md

 installed, run `brew install coreutils`.

 Make sure you also have `swipl` command installed and accessible by zsh.
-If you have prolog installed but cannot access it by the command line, try adding
+If you have swipl prolog installed but cannot access it by the command line, try adding this line
 ```
-# install prolog
 PATH=$PATH:/Applications/SWI-Prolog.app/Contents/MacOS
 ```
-into your ~/.bash_profile and ~/.zshrc
+to your ~/.bash_profile and ~/.zshrc

 ## How to use / How it works